More than just child care

 Research and copywriting: Julie Leduc

-Scientific review: Christa Japel, full professor, Department of Special Education and Training, UQAM
+Scientific review: Christa Japel, professor, Department of Special Education and Training, UQAM